mmarko88/mmarko88.github.io/content/post/java/java_multithread_junit5/index.md

 1. Junit can assume that all tests are sequential, and only ones that are annotated with ```@Execution(CONCURRENT)``` will be executed in parallel.
 You can use this annotation on a class or test method to enable parallel execution.
 2. You can set parameter ```junit.jupiter.execution.parallel.mode.default = concurrent```.
 Here, all tests will run in parallel by default except ones annotated with ```ExecutionMode.SAME_THREAD```.

-### How many threads Junit will use for parallel execution?
+### How Many Threads Junit Will Use for Parallel Execution?

 This is also configurable property ```junit.jupiter.execution.parallel.config.strategy=dynamic``` and it also has default value ```dynamic```.
 Strategy can be also ```fixed``` or ```custom```.
 If we set up ```fixed``` value for this property, then we also need to set up the value for the ```junit.jupiter.execution.parallel.config.fixed.parallelism=<positive integer>```.
 This is not a scalable solution, and we should use ```dynamic``` value to better utilize the hardware.